jatin-raksaniya/Encryption-software-software/README.md

 ---

 Feel free to contribute to this project by submitting issues or pull requests.
-For any questions or suggestions, please contact us at [your-email@example.com].
+For any questions or suggestions, please contact us at [raksaniya12@gmail.com].

 ---

-**Note:** Replace `https://github.com/your-repository/encryption-decryption-tool.git` with the actual URL of your repository and `your-email@example.com` with your contact email.